reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 Cloud HSM costs between 1,4 and 2,00 USD per hour and per device depending on the region.
 There are no costs for single operations.
 If we have two HSMs in the cluster for a price of 1,50 USD, we pay 72 USD per day.

-if we want to use a custom key store in KMS we have to pay for both.
+If we want to use a custom key store in KMS we have to pay for both.

 # Encryption of Storages